adonismendozaperez/100DaysOfCode-2018/diary.md

 Tonight I Finished the section Sass i have various bugs

 ### R1D35
-Tonight I started the section React
+Tonight I started the section React.

+### R1D36
+tonight i continue practicing with React in freeCodeCamp, I have experience with Reactjs.